Identity and Access Management (IAM) Deployment Guide⚓︎

 . - Client name and description: Provide any helpful text

-- Client secret: Enter the OPA Client Secret that was generated during the configuration script (check
+- Client secret: Enter the Client Secrets that was generated during the configuration script (check

 ~/.eoepca/state